 Second, while costs for hotels, restaurants and tours in ports don't fluctuate much whether booked a year in advance or last-minute, cruise pricing seesaws enormously.
 As with airline seats, an empty cabin generates no revenue -- cruise lines are incentivized to fill every bed.
 So, if a particular cruise has lots of empty cabins in the weeks leading up to departure, prices will fall; if a sailing is close to selling out months in advance, deals evaporate.

 There are two main ways to do an Alaska cruise.
 Most common is a seven-day round trip sailing out of either Seattle or Vancouver.
-These usually call on three ports in Southeast Alaska, and make a visit to a tidal glacier.
-There are also two sea days in the mix.
+These usually call on three ports in Southeast Alaska and make a visit to a tidal glacier.
+Two sea days also are in the mix.
 The other option is a one-way cruise between Vancouver and Anchorage (or vice versa).
-You'll still visit three ports, but you'll also get an extra glacier thrown in.
+You'll still visit three ports, but you'll also get Glacier Bay National Park thrown in.
 One other advantage of this routing is that you can tack on additional touring in "mainland" Alaska before or after your cruise.

 What does an Alaska cruise cost?

 For the Holland America Line sailing, booked six months out, I found the ocean-view cabin selling for $899 per person, based on double occupancy.
 Grand Princess was priced at $765 for a similar cabin.